 3. A quorum for Association meetings shall consist of the eligible voting members present.
 A motion, duly seconded, shall carry on the basis of endorsement by a majority of the eligible voting members present.

-4. For the purposes of voting on Association matters, motions will be ratified by a majority of members voting at the meeting, by mail ballot, and/or by electronic submission, as directed by the Executive Board.
+4. For the purposes of voting on Association matters, motions will be ratified by a majority of members voting at the meetingand/or by electronic ballot, as directed by the Executive Board.

 ARTICLE VII – FUNDS